 Fortunately, making your own preserved lemons is quite easy and simply requires patience, as the lemons will need to cure for a month or longer before they can be used.
 If you're outside of Morocco and can't find the sweet Mediterranean or Moroccan variety, then try using Eureka, Meyer or other lemon variety of your choosing.

 You can also buy preserved lemons online.
-Be sure to select ones which have been brined in only salt and water; additional spices or herbs are not normally added in traditional Moroccan cooking.
+Be sure to select ones that have been brined in only salt and water; additional spices or herbs are not normally added in traditional Moroccan cooking.